Gate dispute clouds expansion plan for Chicago's O'Hare Airport

 By Karen Pierog

-CHICAGO (Reuters) - A new $8.5 billion plan to expand Chicago's O'Hare International Airport ran into turbulence on Wednesday due to a gate dispute involving the airport's two major carriers.
+CHICAGO (Reuters) - A new $8.5 billion plan to expand Chicago's O'Hare International Airport ran into turbulence on Wednesday due to a gate dispute involving the airport's two biggest carriers.

+But Mayor Rahm Emanuel vowed to move ahead with the project despite opposition from American Airlines Group Inc.

 Chicago-based United called American's claim "disingenuous" and countered that a deal with the city for five additional gates was reached in 2016.